DanWoodrich/INSTINCT/README.md

 * The location and metadata of your sound files
 * The location and metadata of any labels you will need

-Needed dependencies are specified in /Instructions - Config.txt and /etc/requirements.txt
+To configure needed dependencies, follow /Instructions - Config.txt .
+Note that INSTINCT has no base functionality except when used in conjunction with a user submodule (ie, DanWoodrich/instinct_afsc_mml_acoustics)

 There currently is not a manual or training videos detail on how to get started.
 For those that are eager to use the system, please reach out to me at daniel.woodrich@noaa.gov so I can help get you started.
 The examples in the afsc_mml_acoustics folder in lib/user/contrib are a good example of how our user project is structured.